PGG106/Alexandria/README.md

 ## Things i tried that didn't work
 * Search
   * SEE
-  * Singular extension

 ## Things i might try in the future
 * Evaluation
   * Improve the nnue using a better architecture and generating more data
 * Search
-   * Actually getting Singular extension
+   * Actually getting SEE to work
    * All the histories i don't comprehend at the time of writing (mostly FUH)

 ## Acknowledgements